2010, Queens, New York

 With silent, shaky steps, I approached the bathroom door.
 I kicked it open and aimed inside.
 Nothing.
 The bathroom was empty save for the dozens different bleaches and detergents I bought when I searched for the one that best removed blood.
 The bathroom was windowless, old, and featured a toilet and a shower.
 One day, I would get an apartment with enough space for a bath.

 I tried the lights, but they wouldn’t turn on.
-A glance outside confirmed the street was empty and dark with streetlights off.
+A glance outside confirmed the street was empty, dark with streetlights off.
 I was getting crazy.
 The lighting probably hit a transistor, which knocked out the power and short-circuited my laptop.
 And I haven’t charged my phone in a while, so it most likely died after the phone call and I just didn’t notice.

 All the time I spent moving around the Secret Societies made me paranoid.
 I walked to the shower but took the guns with me, just in case.
 Paranoid or not, I wasn’t comfortable when my guns weren’t within my immediate reach.